The Freedom Of Traveling Light

 Too many "just in case" items.

-By the end of the trip, I had barely touched half of what I brought.
+By the end of the trip, I'd barely used half of what I'd brought.

-There’s a very specific kind of freedom that comes from fitting your life into a carry-on.
+There's a specific kind of freedom that comes from fitting everything you need into a carry-on.

 No waiting at baggage claim.

-That said, I’ve never related to extreme minimalist packing advice.
+That said, I've never related to extreme minimalist packing.

-I want clothes that work practically, but I also want a few outfits that make me feel pretty while wandering around a new city or sitting at dinner somewhere unfamiliar.
+I still pack a few pieces that make me feel like myself, whether I'm wandering through a new city or sitting down for dinner somewhere unfamiliar.

-One of the biggest things that helped me pack better was sticking to a simple color palette.
+One of the simplest things I've done is stick to a small color palette.

 Black.